 1.In the manufacturing of fertilizers.

 3. In the manufacturing of explosives and as oxidising agent.

 The nitrogen atom does not exhibit allotropy.
 This is because of its relatively small size and high inter-electronic repulsion due to which the N – N becomes extremely weak.
 However, theoretically, there are two predicted forms of allotropes of nitrogen.
 First, alpha nitrogen assumes a cubic structure and exists only below 35.6 K which is a whooping -237.55°C. Beta nitrogen exists from 35.6 K to 63.15 K. After that, it melts.

 Some Points of Distinction Between White and Red Phosphorus

 Black phosphorus is formed when red phosphorus is heated in a sealed tube at 803 K. It does not oxidise in air.

-Match box side contains red P or P2S3+ glue and on tip of match stick. red P, KClO3 chalk and glue is deposited.
+Matchbox side contains red P or P2S3+ glue and on tip of a match stick. red P, KClO3 chalk and glue is deposited.

-Uses: It is used in match boxes, explosives, as rat poison, in fertilizers and alloys
+It is used in matchboxes, explosives, as rat poison, in fertilizers and alloys

-1. It is a colourless gas with rotten fish like smell and is highly poisonous.
+(i).
+It is a colourless gas with a rotten fish-like smell and is highly poisonous.
 It explodes in contact with traces of oxidising agents like HNO3, Cl2 and Br2 vapours.

 3CuSO4 + 2PH3 → CU3P2 + 3H2SO4